-- In odd years, the winner will be an MIF, NCI or IICA member company that processes, manufactures, markets or distributes dairy products in North America; a group or organization within such company; or an IDFA-organized group of volunteers (e.g., a committee, task force or working group) where member company employees make up a majority of the group.
+- In odd years, the winner will be an IDFA member company that processes, manufactures, markets or distributes dairy products in North America; a group or organization within such company; or an IDFA-organized group of volunteers (e.g., a committee, task force or working group) where member company employees make up a majority of the group.

-- In even years, the winner will be an individual employee of an MIF, NCI or IICA member company that processes, manufactures, markets or distributes dairy products in North America.
+- In even years, the winner will be an individual employee of an IDFA member company that processes, manufactures, markets or distributes dairy products in North America.

 - The winner or winning team must demonstrate outstanding leadership and contributions to the field of food safety for the dairy foods industry.

 - Previous recipients are not eligible to participate.